keras-team/keras/docs/sources/models.md

             - __show_accuracy__: boolean.
 Whether to display class accuracy in the logs to stdout at each epoch.
             - __callbacks__: `keras.callbacks.Callback` list.
 List of callbacks to apply during training.
 See [callbacks](callbacks.md).
             - __class_weight__: If specified, must be a dictionary which maps every class label to its class weight.
 Scales the loss of every training sample depending on the passed weights.
+            - __sample_weight__: list or numpy array with 1:1 mapping to the training samples, used for scaling the loss function (during training only).
+For time-distributed data, there is one weight per sample per timestep, i.e. if your output data is shaped `(nb_samples, timesteps, output_dim)`, your mask should be of shape `(nb_samples, timesteps, 1)`.
+This allows you to mask out or reweight individual output timesteps, which is useful in sequence to sequence learning.
     - __evaluate__(X, y, batch_size=128, show_accuracy=False, verbose=1): Show performance of the model over some validation data.
         - __Return__: The loss score over the data.
         - __Arguments__: Same meaning as fit method above. verbose is used as a binary flag (progress bar or nothing).